Everything You Need to Know About Microsoft Build 2017

 Rounding up Build 2017, Microsoft has finally decided to bring Project Rome to the iOS platform, three months after the SDK was first released for Android platforms.
 Currently available in Preview form, the Project Rome SDK will allow iOS developers to connect apps across devices with a set of APIs.

-12 Amazing Microsoft Research Projects You Have To See
+Read Also: 12 Amazing Microsoft Research Projects You Have to See